Lodobo/gdict/README.md

 sqlite database will be created in `~/.local/share/gdict`

 ## Dependencies
 The Go compiler is required to build this program.
 Make sure you have go version 1.18 or newer.
+You can install it from [Go's official website](https://go.dev/doc/install)

 ## Usage of gdict: